Leeianiop/WatchBlocks/README.md

 ![WatchBlocks](Images/WBXIAO1.png)
 ### 5.Now solder the to pcb with the XIAO and place it in, then put on the cover (WatchBlocksSocket)
 ![WatchBlocks](Images/WBSO.png)
-### 6.Place Lipo battery in this cover, then connect with VBUS and GND
+### 6.Place Lipo battery in this cover, then connect with VBUS and GND to the pin headers
 ![WatchBlocks](Images/WBBS.png)
 ### 7.Fit your RTC module in here and connect directly to the XIAO sharing the same I2C bus
 ![WatchBlocks](Images/WBRTC.png)
 ### 8.Close the MAIN Lid, and that's it, really simple !!
 ![WatchBlocks](Images/WBML.png)
+Final assembly below (Including PCB):

+## Extentions
+For the servo extension, get springs and hot glue them down, it's the only way to keep them locked in place,
+Screw on the hinge to the servo then mount the servo.
+Also install 4x1x7 pin headers at the bottom and connect with the servo according to the schematic
+Final assembly below:
+For the speaker just slot it in and solder to pin headers according to the schematic.
+Final Assembly below:
 ## Schematic
 For those who think the schematic is hard to comprehend, it is just pin headers connected to their corresponding pin of the XIAO, so its like every extention is a XIAO itself.
 The components work by sharing the same i2c or spi bus also.
 ![WatchBlocks](Images/WBSCH.png)